asyml/forte/docs/ontology_generation.md

     > Note: Entries in the same config can have different module names.
     * The `<entry_name>` is the generated class name.

- * The `parent_type` keyword defines the base class of the generated entry class.
-All the user-defined entries should inherit either any of the top entries or one of the other user-defined entries.
+ * The `parent_entry` defines the base class of the generated entry class.
+All the user-defined entries can inherit either from any of the top entries or user-defined entries.

- * The `description` keyword is optionally used as the comment to describe the generated Python class.
+ * The `description` (optional) provides descriptions of the generated Python class and a user can choose to skip.

- * `attributes`: List of attributes that would be used as instance variables of the generated class.
+ * The `attributes` defines a list of attributes that would be used as instance variables of the generated class.

 ##### ```attributes```
-Each entry definition will define a couple (can be empty) attributes, mimicking the class variables:
+Each entry definition can have a couple (can be empty) attributes, mimicking the class variables:

-* The `name` keyword defines the name of the property unique to the entry.
+* The `name` defines the name of the property unique to the entry.
-* The `description` keyword is optionally used as the comment to describe the attribute.
+* The `description` (optional) provides description of the attribute.
-* The `type` keyword is used to define the type of the attribute.
-Currently supported types are:
+* The `type` defines the attribute type.
+Currently supported types include:
     * Primitive types - `int`, `float`, `str`, `bool`
     * Composite types - `List`, `Dict`
-    * Entries defined in the `top` module - The attributes can be of the type base entries (defined in the `forte.data.ontology.top` module) and can be directly referred by the class name.
+    * Pre-defined type in the `top` module - The attribute type can inherit from the base entry type (defined in the `forte.data.ontology.top` module) or use the class name.
-    * User-defined types - The attributes can be of the type of entries that are user-defined.
-These user-defined entries could be defined (a) in the same config (b) any of the imported configs.
-To avoid ambiguity, only full-names of the user-defined entry types are supported
+    * User-defined types - The attribute type can inherit from the user-defined entry type (defined in (a) the same config;(b) any imported configs).
+To avoid ambiguity, only the ful name of user-defind types are supported.
-* `item_type: str`: If the `type` of the property is a `List`, then `item_type` defines the type of the items contained in the list.
+* `item_type: str`: defines the type of the items contained in the set defined by `type`.
+For example, If the `type` of the property is a `List`, then `item_type` defines the type of the items contained in the list.
-* `key_type` and `value_type`: If the `type` of the property is a `Dict`, then these two represent the types of the key and value of the dictionary, currently, only primitive types are supported as the `key_type`.
+* `key_type` and `value_type`: defines the types of value and key in the set defined by `type`.
+For example, If the `type` of the property is a `Dict`, then `key_type` and `value_type` represent the types of the key and value of the dictionary, currently, only primitive types are supported as the `key_type`.

-### Major ontology types, Annotations, Links, Groups and Generics
+### Major Ontology Types - Annotations, Links, Groups and Generics
-There are some very frequently used types in NLP:
+The most commonly used **entry types** include:

-* **Annotation**: an annotation is a type of entry that correspond to a piece of text.
+* **Annotation**: an annotation contains
   For example, a `sentence` can be an annotation.
-In our example, we use `awesome.pet.com.Color` to annotate the color words in text documents.
+In our example, we use `awesome.pet.com.Color` to annotate the words used to describe colors in the text.
 All annotations need to inherit `forte.data.ontology.top.Annotation`.
-The annotation entries will have special `begin` and `end` attributes to indicate their text position.
+The annotation entries will have `begin` and `end` to denote the offsets of a piece of text.

-* **Link**: a link is a type of entry that connect two other entries.
-For example, a dependency link connect two words.
-All link in Forte need to inherit `forte.data.ontology.top.BaseLink`, and the ontology need to specify ``parent_type`` and ``child_type`` for the linked entries.
+* **Link**: a link can connect two entries.
+For example, a dependency link connects two words.
+All links need to inherit `forte.data.ontology.top.BaseLink`, and ``parent_type`` and ``child_type`` needs to be specified for the linked entries in the ontology.

-* **Group**: a group is a type of entry that groups several entries.
+* **Group**: a group can group multiple entries.
 For example, a coreference cluster will contain several entity mentions.
 All link in Forte inherits from `forte.data.ontology.top.BaseGroup`.
 The ``member_type`` need to be set to indicate the types of entries in the group.